jamesrharwood/thesis/data/barriers.md

 driver_id: motivation
 ---

 Researchers may need to change their approach to writing or what they consider writing to be.Researchers differ in their writing process.
-Authors that follow a structured approach to writing may find it easier to incorporate RGs into their workflow.
+Authors that follow a structured approach to writing may find it easier to incorporate reporting guidelines into their workflow.
 Some experienced researchers may be used to a way of working and reluctant to change, and some inexperienced researchers may be unaware of alternative writing processes.